Sec.

 Can a municipality extending a TID for affordable housing use a portion of the final increment to pay off costs and the remainder for affordable housing?

 Yes.
-The municipality must still follow all requirements for the Affordable Housing extension.
+The municipality must still follow all requirements for the affordable housing extension.

 The municipality must: